Article

 Core practices include pair programming, test-driven development, frequent communication, and simple design.
 XP teams are guided by the values of communication, simplicity, user feedback, courage, and respect.

-To ensure continuous delivery and high-quality software, XP teams prioritize customer needs through user stories, plan work with planning games, deliver working software early through small releases, and ensure code quality with collective code ownership.
+To ensure continuous delivery and high-quality software within the development process, XP teams prioritize customer needs through user stories, plan work with planning games, deliver working software early through small releases, and ensure code quality with collective code ownership.

 Because XP is highly focused on agile software development, it won’t be an effective framework for many non-development teams.